 The Faculty offers the possibility to students with an impairment to participate in examinations in a way that is geared towards their specific situation.

-Such examination facilities are granted by the Board of Examiners and executed by either the departments responsible for a course or the Student Administration and Student Affairs Office.
+Such examination facilities are granted by the Board of Examiners and executed by either the departments responsible for a course or the Office for Student Affairs (OSA).

 Procedure temporary impairment

 Is your impairment temporary, e.g. a broken wrist, please contact a study adviser of the International Office as soon as possible.
 Make sure to provide the study adviser with a recent expert statement (e.g. a doctor’s statement).
 Based on these documents, it can be assessed what kind of temporary facilities, e.g. the use of a laptop, can and should be arranged for.
 The study adviser will contact the Board of Examiners on your behalf with a possible request for temporary facilities.

 You will then receive notification from the Board of Examiners about the possible allocation of the facility.
 This allocation is temporary.

 Please be aware that a temporary facility can only be granted once.
 The steps you need to take in order to get permanent status for your exam facilities are available in your temporary facilities decision letter.

 If you have a non-temporary impairment, you first need to get advice from a student counsellor.
 This advice plus a (recent) expert statement (e.g. doctor’s statement or dyslexia report) can be sent to the Board of Examiners through the application exam facilities .

 The Board of Examiners will subsequently contact you about the possible allocation of facilities; if need be, you will be invited for a meeting.
 When allocating the facilities, it will be indicated whether the facilities are granted to you permanently or for a certain period of time.
 The facility therefore does not has to be applied for each examination period, if a permanent facility is granted.